Military AIRcraft Crash Lawyers

 Getting Military Air Crash Victims Full Compensation

 Military and Military Contract Air Crashes require specialized knowledge and experience to litigate.
-The Napoli Shkolnik practice group is armed with a unique understanding of military aviation and led by Hunter Shkolnik, a thirty-year trial lawyer, with proven results in state and federal courts across the United States.
+The Napoli Shkolnik practice group is armed with a unique understanding of military aircraft crash situations and led by Hunter Shkolnik, a thirty-year trial lawyer, with proven results in state and federal courts across the United States.
 Contact us for a free consultation and preliminary investigation.